Dalimear/complexPCA_prior_guided/EXPLANATION_images.md

-# Complex PCA and Guided cPCA: Outputs and Interpretation (image-backed equations)
+# Complex PCA and Guided cPCA: Outputs and Interpretation

 ## Summary
 Complex PCA (cPCA) is applied to analytic (complex) BOLD signals to obtain complex components (time courses and spatial loadings with phase).
 The reconstruction produces a matrix with dimensions (bins x parcels), where each entry represents a z-scored BOLD level at a given phase bin of one oscillatory cycle.
 Guided cPCA augments the subject covariance with a low-rank prior aligned to group templates, which encourages but does not force alignment.